alexiwisteria/alexiwisteria/README.md

 - Maven 🔧

 ## 🌟 Current Projects
+- **AIOps**: Leading a team-focused AI project utilizing OpenAI's ChatGPT API to explore data pipelines, model optimization, and prompt engineering, with a focus on developing an automated grading system.
 - **AI Innovation**: Working on a **confidential AI-based project** employing advanced machine learning to address real-world issues.
 Updates coming soon!
-- **Enterprise Architecture**: Part of a team designing **scalable enterprise solutions** adhering to best practices and architectural excellence.
-- **Smart CLI Configuration Generator**: Creating a tool to simplify and automate the generation of configuration files, leveraging AI to enhance developer workflows.
-Here's the revised version in the present tense:
 - **Volunteer Project - Church Announcement Page**: Currently designing and developing a dynamic announcement webpage using **Next.js** for the Relief Society of a Church of Jesus Christ congregation in Arizona.
 This project aims to streamline communication and enhance accessibility for church members.

 ## 🌍 Open Source Contributions